ruby/prism/docs/cruby_compilation.md

 # Compiling Prism's AST

 One important class of consumers of Prism's AST is compilers.
-Currently, JRuby, TruffleRuby and CRuby have all build compilation code on top of Prism's AST.
+Currently, JRuby, TruffleRuby and CRuby have all built compilation code on top of Prism's AST.

 This document will describe, at a high level, how CRuby's compilation of Prism's AST works.